We are proud to be able to do this with a small team based in a number of locations across the UK.

-We are committed to being open and accessible and we welcome all comments on our work and the services that we provide.
-If you have a concern about the services provided to you please follow the steps set out below.
+We are committed to being open and accessible and Creative UK welcomes all comments on its work and the services that it provides.
+If you have a concern about the services provided to you, please follow the steps set out below.
 Our complaints procedure is here to help us identify where our services or procedures might be improved.

-Talk to a member of the team by arranging a call, MSTeams or meeting in person.
-This should be the person who dealt with the matter you are concerned about, as they will be in the best position to help you quickly and to put things right.
+The first step is to talk to a member of our staff.
+This can be done informally, either by arranging a meeting or by telephone.
+Usually, the appropriate staff member to talk to will be the person who dealt with the matter you are concerned about, as they will be in the best position to help you quickly and to put things right.
 If they are not available, or you would prefer to approach someone else, then please ask for their line manager.
 We will try to resolve the problem on the spot if we can.
 If we can’t do this then we will take a record of your concern and arrange the best way and time for getting back to you.

-Formal complaints should be raised within 1 month of the matter occurring.
-We hope you will only feel the need to make a formal complaint as a last resort and that you will direct your enquiry to the person dealing with the matter first to give them a chance to put things right.
-Put your complaint in writing to the appropriate team member (the person who dealt with the matter in step 1).
+Formal complaints should be raised within 3 months of the matter occurring.
+We hope you will only feel the need to make a formal complaint as a last resort and that you will complain to the person dealing with the matter first to give them a chance to put things right.
+The first formal step is to put your complaint in writing, by email, to the appropriate staff member (the person who dealt with the matter in step 1).
 You should head the letter ‘Complaint’.
-In your letter please set out the details, explaining what you think went wrong and how we might resolve.
-We will acknowledge your complaint in writing within 5 working days of receiving it and the letter will say when you may expect a full response.
+In your email please set out the details, explaining what you think went wrong.
+We will acknowledge your complaint in writing within five working days of receiving it and the letter will say when you may expect a full response.
 This should normally be within 10 working days unless the matter is of a sensitive/ complex nature.